Stock market today: Wall Street drifts around its records before a busy week - ExBulletin

 Several events scheduled this week could shake up the market.

 On Wednesday, the chairman of the Federal Reserve will testify before a House committee on monetary policy.
-The hope on Wall Street was that inflation would calm enough to cause the Federal Reserve to lower its main interest rate from its highest level since 2001.
-That would relieve some of the pressure on the economy and financial markets. .
+Wall Street's hope was that inflation would calm enough that the Fed could lower its main interest rate from its highest level since 2001.
+That would relieve pressure on both the economy and financial markets.

-Fed Chairman Jerome Powell has already said the central bank's next move is more likely to be a cut than a further hike, but he also said the Fed needs more evidence that inflation is falling from decisively towards its 2% objective.
+Fed Chairman Jerome Powell has already said his next move will likely be a cut, but he also said the Fed needs further confirmation that inflation is moving decisively toward its 2% target. .
 That was before a few reports recently showed that inflation, both consumer and wholesale, was higher than expected.

-Meanwhile, several retailers will also offer their latest earnings reports.
+Meanwhile, several retailers will also offer their latest earnings reports next week.
 They include Costco Wholesale, Gap and Nordstrom.

-Another retailer, Macys, jumped 17.3% after two investment firms increased their offer to buy any shares they don't already own.
-The new offer of $24 per share now carries a total value of $6.6 billion, up from $5.8 billion.
+Another retailer, Macys, jumped 15.1% after two investment firms increased their offer to buy shares they don't already own.

 On the bond market, the yield on 10-year Treasury bills rose from 4.18% Friday evening to 4.22%.